dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 The question isn't whether AI will change how knowledge moves through the world.
 The question is whether that knowledge will flow freely or be dammed up behind artificial walls.

-This is why I call to you.
-Build ladders.
+This is why I call to you: Build ladders.
 The world is waiting to climb.